 An academic minor provides contrasting and parallel study to the major.
 Serving to complement the major and help students further expand and integrate knowledge, academic minors are offered in a variety of disciplinary and interdisciplinary subjects.
-Students who choose to pursue minors should seek advice from faculty members in their minor disciplines, as well as from their advisors in their major program.
+If you choose to pursue a minor, you should seek advice from faculty members in your minor disciplines, as well as from your major advisor.
 Students minoring in physics are welcomed as full members in the community of physics faculty and students.